Email best practices

 Do emojis work?
 Which one's the best?
 We did a ton of research on the impact of emojis in email subject lines to find out.

-Marketers have been using emojis for a while now, but you have to be careful because they’re not compatible with all email clients.
-Also, they should always be used in context, otherwise it can have a bad effect on your brand.
+Marketers have been using emojis for a while now but be careful; they’re not compatible with all email clients.
+Also, they should always be used in context, otherwise it can have a negative impact on your brand image.

 6. Always test your email subject lines